cristianmtr/ku_machine_learning_course/README.txt

 This is my homework solutions for Machine Learning course at KU, Fall 2018.

+The code and reports are provided _as is_, for purposes of education, but with no guarantee of correctness.

 Feedback received on assignments, that I didn't have time to incorporate.

 # 1: